Posted on September 07th, 2020

 We can summarize the job duties of painters as follows:

-Additionally, several conditions such as pleural plaques and pleural effusion have been linked to asbestos fibers.
-Former painters who were exposed to a high amount of asbestos fibers on their job are at risk of developing precancerous conditions and serious illnesses such as lung cancer, asbestosis, and mesothelioma.
-If painters have developed the following conditions, they can file an asbestos claim if they travel to Birmingham, AL to our medical facility and asbestos fibers are found in their lungs upon the free asbestos screening they undergo there:
+Former painters who were exposed to a high amount of asbestos fibers on their job are at risk of developing precancerous conditions and serious diseases such as lung cancer and mesothelioma.
+If painters have developed these diseases, they can file an asbestos claim if asbestos fibers are found in their lungs.
+These are the cancers that deem painters eligible to file a claim for asbestos exposure: